All of our calendars combined into one for easy viewing

 The Prepared Mind Pillar at Athlos Academy of Utah is centered on academic programs that will prime students with the knowledge and critical thinking skills they need to excel.
 The curriculum provides opportunities for students to construct meaningful connections and deeper understanding of core content.

 Our teachers use instructional strategies that promote curiosity, collaboration, and a culture of positivity.
 We believe having a Prepared Mind is as much about learning how to learn and succeed as it is about academic knowledge.

-Athlos Academy of Utah uses two curricula for literacy:
+Athlos Academy of Utah uses these curricula for literacy:

 Grades K-5 use Wonders